 Medicare Advantage Plans that also include Part D prescription drug benefits are known as a Medicare Advantage Prescription Drug plan or a MA-PD.
-Enrollment in Medicare Advantage plans grew from 5.4 million in 2005 to 8.2 million in 2007.
-Enrollment grew by an additional 800,000 during the first four months of 2008.
-This represents 19% of Medicare beneficiaries.
+Since 2004, the number of beneficiaries enrolled in private plans has more than tripled from 5.3 million to 17.6 million in 2016.
+This represents 31% of Medicare beneficiaries.
 A third of beneficiaries with Part D coverage are enrolled in a Medicare Advantage plan.
 Medicare Advantage enrollment is higher in urban areas; the enrollment rate in urban counties is twice that in rural counties (22% vs. 10%).
 Almost all Medicare beneficiaries have access to at least two Medicare Advantage plans; most have access to three or more.
 Because of the 2003 law's overpayments, the number of organizations offering Fee-for-Service plans has increased dramatically, from 11 in 2006 to almost 50 in 2008.
 Eight out of ten beneficiaries (82%) now have access to six or more Private Fee-for-Service plans.